Bppatkar/jsMachineCodingRoundQNAbyBHanu/README.md

-# Js Machine Coding Round Question By //!@BhanuPratap
+# Js Machine Coding Round Question By ##Bhanu Pratap Patkar

 # JavaScript Coding Challenges
 Welcome to my JavaScript Coding Challenges repository!
 Here you'll find a collection of various JavaScript functions and algorithms designed to solve common programming problems.
 Each function is self-contained and demonstrates different aspects of JavaScript programming.